2023 NCAA Division I women's basketball tournament

-The 2023 NCAA Division I women's basketball tournament is currently a single-elimination tournament of 68 teams to determine the National Collegiate Athletic Association (NCAA) Division I college basketball national champion for the 2022–23 NCAA Division I women's basketball season.
-The 41st edition of the tournament began in March 2023, and will conclude with the championship game on April 2 at the American Airlines Center in Dallas.
+The 2023 NCAA Division I women's basketball tournament was a single-elimination tournament of 68 teams to determine the National Collegiate Athletic Association (NCAA) Division I college basketball national champion for the 2022–23 NCAA Division I women's basketball season.
+The 41st edition of the tournament began on March 15, 2023, and concluded on April 2 with the championship game at the American Airlines Center in Dallas.